 The Baltimore Symphony Orchestra (BSO) is internationally recognized as having achieved a preeminent place among the world's most important orchestras.
 Acclaimed for its enduring pursuit of artistic excellence, the BSO has attracted a devoted national and international following while maintaining deep bonds throughout Maryland through innovative education and community outreach initiatives.

-College Academic Building in Baltimore, MD, United States
+Tourist Attraction in Baltimore, MD, United States

 Each year, Peabody stages nearly 100 major concerts and performances, ranging from classical to contemporary to jazz.
 Many are free, as are hundreds of student recitals.
 Other events include musicology lectures, book signings, and master classes, generally open to the public.